 How to crowdfund your degree

-If you're good at marketing yourself, and you've got a great story to tell, crowdfunding for your studies could be just the ticket!
+It's certainly not the easiest way to make money, and it won't suit everyone.
+But, if you're good at marketing yourself online, and you've got a great story to tell, crowdfunding for your studies could be ideal.

-Read on to find out everything you need to know about crowdfunding your degree, and see if this could be the answer to your financial woes!
+Read on to find out everything you need to know about crowdfunding your degree.

-Crowdfunding basically entails relying on the generosity of others (family, friends, academics and strangers alike) to donate towards the costs of your degree.
+Crowdfunding is basically relying on the generosity of others (family, friends, academics and strangers alike) to donate towards a cause – in this case, the costs of your degree.

-On your fundraising page, you start by telling the world your story and why you’re asking for donations.
-A financial target is set related to your study at the start of your fundraising (so don’t, for instance, set your target at £20,000 if you're applying for a master's course that costs £10,000 unless you make clear why you need the extra cash– otherwise, anyone can just google your course and see how much it costs, so be honest!).
+Don't set your target at £20,000 if you're applying for a master's course that costs £10,000 unless you make clear why you need the extra cash.
+Otherwise, anyone can just Google your course and see how much it costs.

 Technically, yes!
 Anyone can try their hand at crowdfunding their degree, but whether you'll be successful with it is another story.